Replace GitHub Copilot With Local LLMs in VS Code — Free, Private, No Subscription

 | CodeGPT | Simplest setup | Native | Yes | Yes | No | Active |

 This is the setup I recommend for most developers.
-It runs on 8GB VRAM, gives you both tab completion and chat, and takes about 10 minutes.
+Runs on 8GB VRAM, gives you tab completion and chat, and takes about 10 minutes.

 Prerequisites